slate-colebank/quick-share/README.md

 - Extremely lightweight — only requires **Flask**
 - Simple UI, no setup, no accounts, no external services

-Note: this tool is meant to be as efficient as possible, not as secure as possible.
-Do not upload sensitive data to quick share.

 ---

 ## Installation